-CREDICORP: We’ll Link Citizens’ Credit Scores to NIN For A Centralised Credit Bureau
+CREDICORP: We’ll Link Citizens’ Credit Scores to NIN for a Centralised Credit Bureau

-The Federal Government on Tuesday disclosed that plans are underway to link citizens’ credit scores significantly to National Identification Number (NIN).
+The Federal Government yesterday disclosed that plans are underway to link citizens’ credit scores significantly to National Identification Number (NIN).

-Through this, governnent will establish a centralised credit bureau for the whole country and build a comprehensive database of Nigeria’s credit profiles.
+Through this, government will establish a centralised credit bureau for the whole country and build a comprehensive database of Nigeria’s credit profiles.

 According to him, all lenders will be required to report loan repayments, guaranteeing that every Nigerian maintains an accurate credit score.